Where is the aperture setting on a digital camera

 4. Use aperture priority mode: Many digital cameras have an aperture priority mode that allows you to set the f-stop while the camera adjusts the shutter speed for proper exposure.
 This mode is great for beginners looking to control depth of field.

-See also Best digital camera for shooting movies
+See also Best picture taking digital camera

 Conclusion